 STOP C OVID-19 Ple son ase complete this form neone else's home or a c before entering hildcare centre.
-Location: Date: Time: Does anyone at this s location have any of the e following new or worse ning symptoms?
-Yes No Yes No Yes No Fever/Chills Cough Difficulty breathing/ Shortness of breath Sore throat/ Difficulty swallowing Yes No Yes No Yes No Runny nose (unrelated to seasonal allergies) Loss of taste or smell Not feeling well, headache, unexplained tiredness and muscle ach Yes (was sick with a respirate or difficulty breathing)? el outside of Canada in the last 1 ning cough, fever Yes (In the last 14 days, have a nyone travelled outside of Can ada?
+Employee Name: Location: Date: Time: Ooes anyone at this location have any of th e following new or worse ning symptoms?
+Yes No Yes No Yes No Fever/Chills Cough Difficulty breathing/ Shortness of breath Sore throat/ Difficulty swallowing Yes No Yes No Yes No Runny nose (unrelated to seasonal allergies) Loss of taste or smell Not feeling well, headache, unexplained tiredness and muscle ach Yes No was sick with a respirate or difficulty breathing): has returned from trave ad close physical contact with a ory illness (had a new or worser ? el outside of Canada in the last ? bable case of COVID-19? ning cough, fever Yes No In the last 14 days, have a anyone travelled outside of Can ada?